math77/weird-actions/README.md

 * Many more...

 *Note: The collections are the ones that use any of the weird-actions contracts*

+### Contact list

+It allows a user to create a list with the addresses of his friends and a treasure in eth.
+These friends are allowed to spend this ETH on behalf of the user without any pre-approval.

 ### Playful little "commands"